nathan-fiscaletti/coattail/README.md

 # Coattail

 Coattail is a secure [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) remote execution and data publication service.
-It's intention is to provide a generic publication mechanism in which subscribers can utilize the publication data in anyway they see fit by means of implementing receivers in small code modules.
+It's intention is to provide a generic publication mechanism in which subscribers can utilize the publication data in anyway they see fit.

 ![Preview](./docs/images//preview.gif)